maplion/SPEED/README.md

 - n = number of trapezoids
 - k = trapezoid number/iteration number
 - t at k = time (hour) at given iteration number
 - t at k+1 = time(hour at given next iteration number

+I wanted to use as much numpy as possible to see how fast I could make it with limited vector experience.
+To that end, I chose to use iterators to get some experience with Python iterators, specifically nditer.
+They are far less intuitive than Java iterators, but I managed to work through the issues and figure them out.

 ----------